|Years Coached||Record||Win %||Playoff record||Playoff win %|

 NFL Coaching Career

-Vrabel moved to the NFL following the 2013 season as the linebackers coach for the Houston Texans.
-His impact was immediate as several linebackers, such as Brian Cushing and Mike Mohamed, had their best years of their career.
-He was promoted to defensive coordinator for the 2017 season after previous defensive coordinator Wade Romeo Crennel became the assistant head coach of the team.
-However, the defense struggled after they suffered key injuries to All-NFL caliber players such as J.J.
+Vrabel moved to the NFL following the 2013 college season as the linebackers coach for the Houston Texans.
+His impact was immediate as several linebackers, such as Brian Cushing and Mike Mohamed, had the most successful year of their careers.
+Vrabel was promoted to defensive coordinator for the 2017 season after previous defensive coordinator Wade Romeo Crennel became the assistant head coach of the team.
+However, the defense struggled, suffering due to key injuries to All-NFL caliber players such as defensive end J.J.
 Watt.

-In January of 2018 Vrabel was hired as the new head coach of the Tennessee Titans after failing to come to terms with former head coach Mike Mularkey.
+In January of 2018, Vrabel was hired as the new head coach of the Tennessee Titans after the team failed to come to contractual terms with the previous head coach Mike Mularkey.